Monday, January 12th:

 Vocabulary Words

-Amnesty: a general pardon by a government towards an individual or a group of people.
+Amnesty: a general pardon by a government towards an

 Autonomy: independence; self-governing